Sports minister says fans can return to grounds at Step 3 and below

-Sports Minister Nigel Huddleston says the government have clarified guidance to allow fans back in Non-League grounds from Steps 3 and below.
+Sports Minister Nigel Huddleston says the government have clarified guidance to allow “some fans” back in Non-League grounds from Steps 3 and below.

-It means non-elite sports are able to admit some spectators with social distancing.
+It means non-elite sports are able to admit some spectators with social distancing and while leagues and clubs are seeking full clarity, it will be seen as an important step in the right direction.

-The definition of ‘elite’ sport includes the National League at Steps 1 and 2 – a key factor in the playing of their play-offs last month.
+The definition of ‘elite’ sport includes the National League at Steps 1 and 2 – a key factor in the playing of their play-offs last month behind closed doors.

+But clubs kicking off their pre-season campaigns have been playing without crowds.

+This is great news for Step 3 & below (although clubs closed gates so confused by word “continue”) but need clarity on what “some” means & for 68 Step 1 & 2 clubs before their season starts, esp as many have lower attendances than Step 3 clubs https://t.co/1CZRNs6fvT#LetFansIn https://t.co/gOlJaMCfUp

-A group of MPs led by Dame Cheryl Gillan (Chesham and Amersham) and former sports minister Tracey Crouch (Chatham and Aylesford) threw their weight behind the cause late last night.
+A group of MPs led by Dame Cheryl Gillan (Chesham and Amersham) and former sports minister Tracey Crouch (Chatham and Aylesford) last night threw their weight behind the cause for fans to return.

 Along with more than 30 MPs, they wrote to Huddleston asking for the “urgent return” of spectators to Non-League grounds.